OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

  - PowerShell DSC
 ---

 In a previous [blog post](https://octopus.com/blog/octopus-and-powershell-dsc), Paul Stovell showed us how to use Octopus Deploy to deploy PowerShell Desired State Configuration (DSC) to servers to manage infrastructure, use Machine Policies to monitor for drift, and even automatically correct drift with a Project Trigger.
 This blog post will expand on that idea by separating the configuration data into a configuration data file (.psd1), turning a PowerShell DSC script into a step template, capturing the items that have drifted in a Machine Policy, and taking advantage of the Substitute Variables in Files feature to set properties that need to change for an Environment or Project.

-With these items configured, we will be able to use Octopus Deploy to deploy PowerShell DSC just like applications!
-[Need more work here, come back later]
+By the end of this post, we'll have created a re-usable PowerShell DSC script as a step template that can be used in a deployment.
+We'll also have created a Machine Policy that will report any items that have drifted and mark the machine has unhealthy.

 !toc